cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Noe: The size of a serialized OPRF group element.
 - Nok: The size of an OPRF private key.

-The public input `info` is set to the client identity to allow domain-separation.
+The public input `info` is currently set to nil.

 Note that we only need the base mode variant (as opposed to the verifiable mode variant) of the OPRF described in {{I-D.irtf-cfrg-voprf}}.
 The implementation of